About This Chapter

 The ostinato is a compositional technique from the Baroque period that is enjoying a modern revival.
 Today we'll discuss the definition of ostinato, how it is used, and look at some specific musical examples.

 8. Walking Bass: Definition, Patterns & Technique

-This lesson will cover walking bass, a technique for improvising bass lines that's used by musicians in many different genres from classical to jazz.
+This lesson covers walking bass, a technique for improvising bass lines that's used by musicians in many different genres, from classical to jazz.
 You'll learn about the technique and how musicians have used it throughout history.

 Earning College Credit

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page